rduplain/memo/startups-for-people-with-problems.md

-* Investors are generally interested in financial projections which have oversized returns, meaning that the projection has exponential growth (whereas small businesses or long-running companies will focus on year over year growth, which is approximately linear or logarithmic).
-Imagine a slide deck with a hockey stick in it.
+* Investors are generally interested in financial projections which have oversized returns, meaning that the projection has exponential growth (whereas small businesses or long-running companies will focus on year-over-year growth, which is approximately linear or compounded growth rates).
+Imagine a slide deck with a hockey stick projecting valuation (typically revenue).
 Even if it is made up, many investors want to see that you will go after it regardless.
 * Very often a startup has more than one investor in a round.
 The first investor to commit will shape the terms for other investors.
 * Raising money often means talking to 10 prospective investors for every 1